FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: RL in the presence of Server Failures

-To speed up convergence for the tabular Q learning algorithm, we propose another variant of Algorithm \ref{algo:combined} using eligibility traces.
-This algorithm is a combination of our proposed importance sampling based Q-learning Algorithm \ref{algo:combined} and Watkin's $Q(\lambda)$ \cite{watkins1989learning}, which is an algorithm which combines Q-learning with eligibility traces.
+\textbf{Rare Event Adaptive Eligibility Traces Algorithm (FIRE-ETAA):} To speed up convergence for the tabular Q learning algorithm, we propose another variant of Algorithm \ref{algo:combined} using eligibility traces.
+This algorithm (\textbf{ETAA}) is a combination of our proposed importance sampling based Q-learning (Algorithm \ref{algo:combined}) and Watkin's $Q(\lambda)$ \cite{watkins1989learning}, which is an algorithm which combines Q-learning with eligibility traces.
+We present this algorithm in our Technical Report \cite{FIREappendix}.

-The details are in Algorithm \ref{algo:etracesQL}.
-In this algorithm, $\hat{Q}(s,a)$ is updated for many combinations of $(s,a)$, at every time-slot, which helps to speed up convergence.
-Firstly, when we visit state $s^t$ and take action $a^t$, we add one to the eligibility traces, as seen in line 5.
-Next, the eligibility traces will be decayed according to the factor $\lambda$:

-as seen in line 14, where $\gamma$ is the reward discount factor and $w_t$ is the importance weight.
-This means that the more recently we have visited $(s,a)$, the larger $e(s,t)$ will be, as less decaying has taken place.
-Next, the larger $e(s,t)$ is, the more $\hat{Q}(s,a)$ is updated by the TD-error $\triangle_t$, as seen in line 7.
-If the action taken is not the greedy action, i.e., exploration has taken place instead of exploitation, the eligibility traces will be set to $0$, as seen in line 16.
-The rest of the algorithm follows Algorithm \ref{algo:combined}.

-In the following corollary, we prove that our algorithm with eligibility traces remains bounded, for the case where $\lambda=1$, where $\lambda$ is the eligibility traces decay parameter.